MildredJessica/alx-system_engineering-devops/0x00shell_basics/README.md

-This is a reademe file for the shell basics
+This is a readme file for the shell basics